 How did potentially unwanted applications install on my computer?

-Select PUAs (e.g. ScanUtilities) have "official" promotional sites, from which they can be downloaded.
-These apps are also distributed via download/installation setups of other products.
-This false marketing technique of packing regular software with unwanted or malicious additions - is termed "bundling".
-Rushed download/installation processes (e.g. skipped steps and sections, etc.) - increase the risk of unintentionally allowing bundled content into the system.
-Intrusive adverts proliferate such applications as well.
-Once clicked on, they can execute scripts to download/install PUAs without user permission.
+Certain PUAs (including ScanUtilities) have "official" promotional sites, from which they can be downloaded.
+These apps are also distributed via the download/installation set-ups of other products.
+This deceptive marketing technique of packing regular software with unwanted or malicious additions is termed "bundling".

 Appearance of ScanUtilities application (GIF):

 Instant automatic malware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - STEP 1.
 Uninstall deceptive applications using Control Panel.